samuelstjean/nlsam/README.md

 ```

 The final, nlsam denoised output is then dwi_nlsam.nii.gz.
-Once again, nlsam --help will give you more options to be used.
+Once again, nlsam --help will give you more options to be used beyond the defaults.

 ## Dependencies

 You will need to have at least numpy, scipy, nibabel, dipy, cython, cython-gsl and spams.
-Fortunately, the setup.py will take care of installing everything you need for you.
+Fortunately, the setup.py will take care of installing everything you need.

 If you have a working python setup already, doing

 ```shell
 pip install git+https://github.com/samuelstjean/nlsam.git@dev --user --process-dependency-links
 ```

 should give you everything you need.

 If you get build error about missing headers on linux, you will also need some development headers for python, the gsl, blas/lapack/etc. like this